-Instant coffee makes a great paint for a haunted house art project.
+Below you’ll find an easy step-by-step tutorial for a Haunted House art project made with … coffee.
 Who needs expensive paint to do a value study?

 - Multimedia paper

 - Small plates, water

 How to Paint a Haunted House with Coffee

 - Paint a wobbly ground line and house above it.

 - Add lots of building add ons all around it.

 Make them different in size and height.
 Add chimneys.